Who should apply?

-Please contact Avery Kernan, Apprentice Program Coordinator, at email@example.com or 719-486-8200 x 108 with questions or to have a conversation.
+Please contact Avery Kernan, Dean of the Apprentice Program, at firstname.lastname@example.org or 719-486-8200 x 108 with questions or to learn more about the program

 Click here to access the Apprentice Program online application.

-A completed online application includes the following:
+A complete online application includes the following:

-- General information questions
+- General information form

-- List of 2 references
+- List of 2 references & 1 reference form

-Note: you are able to begin your application and return to it at any point until you are ready to submit.
+Note: you are able to begin your application and return to it at any point until you are ready to submit

 Accepted apprentices must provide proof of health insurance, current CPR, and Wilderness First Responder (WFR) or Wilderness First Aid (WFA) certification by the time the program begins.

 Fall Semester: August 5, 2022 – December 19, 2022

 Spring Semester: January 8, 2023 – May 28, 2023